Search Results for

 • This field is required.

-• You must input name of the data source.
+• You must enter the name of the data source.

-• List of Data source fields and Partition fields will be generated according to the input data source name.
+• The list of Data source fields and Partition fields is generated according to the input data source name.

 • Data table name: